-The location where you are currently standing on the ground is an example of land.
-Your home’s lot serves as an illustration of land.
 The term “biome” refers to the various types of land.
 Desert, woodland, grassland, and tundra are the four divisions of these.

 The types of animals that live there, the vegetation that grows there, and the climate, including temperature and rainfall, serve as typical descriptors of land biomes.